clever-real-estate/full-stack-coding-interview/backend/README.md

 # INIT
 - Clone the project
 - Set an env with `python -m venv venv`.
-Initialize the env `source /venv/bin/activate`
+Initialize the env `source venv/bin/activate`
 - Install the dependencies `poetry install`
 - Initialize the database on docker compose `docker compose up`
-- Inside the database container `docker exec -it db psql postgres -U clever_user`
+- Inside the database container `docker exec -it backend-db-1 psql postgres -U clever_user`
 - Inside the container,  create the database and give the user the right permissions to it: `CREATE DATABASE clever_db;`
     - `GRANT ALL PRIVILEGES ON DATABASE clever_db TO clever_user;`
 - Run migrations `poetry run python manage.py migrate`